jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

 what is next?
 *************************************************************************************

-You have completed an amazing journey from pure functions to real web applications!
+You have completed an amazing journey from pure functions to a real web application!
+Celebrate it

 You now know how to:

-* Build programs with Test-Driven Development
+* Build a program with Test-Driven Development
-* Turn them into Flask websites
+* Turn it into a Flask_ website
-* Turn them into beautiful Streamlit apps
+* Turn it into a Streamlit_ app

+:ref:`Would you like to see how to make a Calculator with a Large Language Model?<calculator 11>`

 -----